Voliware/AjaxPlus/README.md

 ## AjaxPlus
-`AjaxPlus+` is small a library of AJAX modules, including:
+`AjaxPlus` is small a library of AJAX modules, including:

 ### AjaxModule
 Fetches data via an AJAX request every x milliseconds.